Mads Krügger: Independent circuit (2012–present)

-At an Anarchy Wrestling event on January 27, 2018, Creed defeated Geter in a lumberjack match to become the #1 contender for the Anarchy Triple Crown Championship.
+At an Anarchy Wrestling event on January 27, 2018, Creed defeated Geter in a lumberjack match to become the No. 1 contender for the Anarchy Triple Crown Championship.
 Creed received his title shot against Gunner Miller on February 24, where Miller retained the title via disqualification.
 This led to a no disqualification rematch for the title at Hardcore Hell XX, which Creed won.
 Creed successfully defended the title against Cyrus the Destroyer in a last man standing match on June 23, Ike Kross on September 8 and Mikael Judas and Stryknyn in a three-way match at Fright Night.
 At Halloween Hell, Creed lost the AWN Heavyweight Championship to Bill the Butcher.
 At Hardcore Hell pay-per-view on April 13, 2019, Creed defended the Anarchy Triple Crown Championship against the Anarchy Landmark Heritage Champion Stryknyn, Jacob Ashworth and Sal Rinauro in a steel cage match, thus winning the Landmark Heritage Championship while retaining the Triple Crown Championship.
 Creed lost the title to Will Kaution in a six-way match on May 11.
 On May 25, Creed lost the Triple Crown Championship to Griff Garrison.

 On November 28, Creed won a tournament by defeating Alan Angels in the first round, Griff Garrison in the semi-final and Josey Quinn in the final to win the third SFCW Heavyweight Championship at Thanksgiving Day Tournament.
 At Logan vs. Judas, Creed lost the title to Mikael Judas in a last man standing match on February 15, 2020.
 The following month, Creed defeated Mike Pain to win the WrestleMerica Heavyweight Championship at March Melee.
 Creed lost the title to Tyson Dean in a three-way match, also involving Mike Pain in a three-way match on August 8.
 At the Jingle Brawl pay-per-view on December 19, Creed teamed with Francisco Ciatso to defeat Da House Of Payne (Hakim Ali and Nick Payne) and The Modern Day Sharpshooters (James Creed and Maxx Blaylock) in a three-way match at the North American Wrestling Alliance (NAWA) Tag Team Championship.